 - It must be cooked on the grill

 Maybe your burger rules are different than mine, but IMO that’s the basis for every classic burger recipe.

 Now that summer, aka. grilling season, is heating up, I’ve got burgers on the brain.
 I’ve teamed up with Sprouts to bring you my latest beef on a bun creation, the chipotle ranch animal style burger.

-My burger starts with Sprouts’ fresh ground beef (never frozen!).
+My animal style burger starts with Sprouts’ fresh ground beef (never frozen!).
 I love this stuff because it’s the same high quality beef you can get at a steak house, but at the always incredible low Sprouts price.
 I season my meat simply with salt and pepper.